 Self publishing and not wanting to make money out of it, the author was able to fix on a very modest price.

 Reviews & Comments

-"This wonderful, welcome, long-overdue book ... not only a powerful and easily digested distillation of Boswell's and others' research, but also an invaluable guide to programming Palestrina's music both for the liturgy and concert hall ... sets the seal on the rehabilitation of a much-misunderstood master ...teaching one how to hear, appreciate and absorb the internal workings of Palestrina's counterpoint, rather than be distracted by the line highest in pitch ...a grand demystification of both man and music ...there isn't a word too many ....
-It should be on the shelves of music students, choir directors, church musicians, academics, singers (both amateur and professional), and listeners."
-(REBECCA TAVENER, Choir And Organ, January 2020).
+"Wonderful, welcome, long overdue ... not only a powerful distillation of Boswell's and others' research, but also an invaluable guide to programming Palestrina's music both for the liturgy and concert hall ... sets the seal on a grand demystification of both man and music ...
+It should be on the shelves of music students, choir directors, church musicians, academics, singers (both amateur & professional), and listeners" (CHOIR AND ORGAN, Rebecca Tavener).

 “So refreshing, so personal, so illluminating… I loved this book" (HARRY CHRISTOPHERS, The Sixteen).
 “Anyone interested in Palestrina should start with this book" (PETER PHILLIPS, The Tallis Scholars).
 “Blends the academic aspects, the practical experience of music-making, hearing & 'praying', & the analysis of many important works... it will enrich all those who engage with it” (CHIARA BERTOGLIO, University of Bologna).
 'Cannot fail to touch & stimulate the reader.'.(PATRICK RUSSILL, Royal Academy of Music & the London Oratory).
 "A much needed book ....it's first class" (ANDREW CARWOOD, St Paul's Cathedral & The Cardinall's Musick).